Legacy-Edition-Minigames/LEMClientHelper/README.md

 # LEM Client Helper

-This mod currently supports Minecraft 1.20.1.
+Currently supports Minecraft 1.20.1.

-LCH is a mod that enhances the experience on [Legacy Edition Minigames](https://www.legacyminigames.xyz) servers, by default it does not affect Singleplayer or non-LEM servers.
+LCH is a Fabric mod that enhances the experience on [Legacy Edition Minigames](https://www.legacyminigames.xyz) servers, by default it does not affect Singleplayer or non-LEM servers.

 This mod adds the following features: